What's Next in the Apache Pinot™ Roadmap for 2023?

 Another optimization that Jia presented is to the option to send disjoint count/sets from the server instead of overlapping, which will reduce the work of the broker when executing distinct queries.

-Jia also presented the EXPR_MIN and EXPR_MAX functions (#6707) to find the min/max values in one column grouped by another column—proving much more efficient than writing a CTE join query.
+functions (#6707) to find the min/max values in one column grouped by another column—proving much more efficient than writing a CTE join query.

 Servers process queries in Pinot via a first-in, first-out fashion.
 This means that some queries can hog resources, leading to starvation.
 Vivek Iyer presented the plan to build a smart scheduling strategy that takes into account query priority, cost, and available resources.
 The feature will also include CPU/memory limits for queries and make it possible to control parallelization and reject queries when a server is overloaded.

-Ting Cheng (Staff Software Engineer, Uber) shares plans to use Pinot for large-scale log search at Uber.
+Ting Chen (Staff Software Engineer, Uber) shares plans to use Pinot for large-scale log search at Uber.
 His team has identified compression and fast search as key factors and will use the Compressed Log Processor tool to losslessly compress text logs and search those logs without decompression (#9819, PR #9942).

 Operational Improvements